Bachelor of Agriculture, Class of 1996

 Andrew loved playing footy for the Roseworthy club, the Pink Panthers.
 “We were still in the Adelaide plains league at the time and got thrashed most weeks, but it was a great bunch of guys and we always ensured we had a good time.”

-He mentions his least favourite memory of Roseworthy would be the early morning milkings at the Dairy when he was rostered for farm work.
+His least favourite memory of Roseworthy was the early morning milkings at the Dairy when he was rostered for farm work.

 What does Andrew love about agriculture?

 "Great people, great scenery, and when you can see a long-term plan come together.”